About

 Biography

-Dr Maria Aristeidou is a Lecturer (Assistant Professor) at The Open University (OU), UK, and a Fellow of the Higher Education Academy (FHEA).
-She is currently working with the Quality Enhancement and Innovation (QEI) group at the Institute of Educational Technology and her interests lie in the boundary between education, human-computer interaction and citizen science.
-She has contributed to the MA in Open and Distance Education, the MA in Childhood and youth, and the evaluation of the OU FutureLearn courses.
-Her research focuses on the design and evaluation of engaging learning technologies and the evaluation of the Higher Education experience.
-She is the UK principal investigator for the Erasmus+ VISITOR project, which is developing virtual visits to museums for schools, and she has a scholarship award from Santander to explore the experience of educators who involved their classrooms in citizen science activities (CitSci Edu).
-She is also involved in the LEARN CitSci project (funded by the National Science Foundation, Wellcome Trust, and ESRC) researching young people’s participation and learning in online citizen science.
-Further to her research projects, Maria has university scholarship funding to develop projects around the 'changing learner' portfolio to help the university take useful actions to better support the learning experience and outcomes of students.
+Dr Maria Aristeidou is a Senior Lecturer (Associate Professor) at The Open University (OU), UK, and a Senior Fellow of the Higher Education Academy (SFHEA).
+She is currently working with the Quality Enhancement and Innovation (QEI) group at the Institute of Educational Technology, and her interests lie in the boundary between education, human-computer interaction and citizen science.
+She has contributed to the MA in Online Teaching, the BA/MA in Childhood and Youth, and the evaluation of the OU FutureLearn courses.
+Her research focuses on designing and evaluating engaging learning technologies and the higher education experience.
+She is currently leading the National Enrichment Programme evaluation and contributing to the Horizon Europe Every1 project.
+She was the UK principal investigator for the Erasmus+ VISITOR project, which developed virtual visits to school museums.
+In the past, she received a scholarship award from Santander to explore the experience of educators who involved their classrooms in citizen science activities (CitSci Edu).
+She was also involved in the LEARN CitSci project (funded by the National Science Foundation, Wellcome Trust, and ESRC), researching young people’s participation and learning in online citizen science.
+Further to her research projects, Maria has scholarship funding to develop projects around the 'changing learner' portfolio to help the university take useful actions to support students' learning experiences and outcomes better.
 Maria is an active member of the Citizen Science Association, and the European Association of Technology-Enhanced Learning.
-She is also an Associate Editor for the Citizen Science: Theory and Practice journal.
+She is an Associate Editor for the Citizen Science: Theory and Practice journal and chairing the European Citizen Science Association's 'Citizen Science and Universities' working group.

 Publications